cogu/cpp-apx/README.md

 ## Implementation Status

-This repo is in early stages of development and just contains a set of classes with unit tests.
+This repo is in early stages of development and mostly contains a set of classes with unit tests.

 ## Reasons for this repo